j842/jpf/README.md

 ## Your own graphs/themes

 You can modify the Jekyll templates to create your own look and feel for the HTML files generated, or to add new graphs or representations of the scheduled work.

-They are in the template folder.
+In the `website` folder, all the Jekyll (liquid) files are in `template`.
+There is example data in `input`, and you can build the website using Jekyll with the `build.sh` script.

 ## Development Setup (Compiling jpf from source)